superstarghy/BD/Readme.md

 ![cqlselect](images/cqlselect.PNG)

 ## Build and run an image in docker
-At this part, we pakage our app into an image and run a container in docker.
+At this part, we package our app into an image and run a container in docker.
 Since we have already run the database server in docker, there will be two containers communicating with each other in the end.
 Docker has a tutorial of [build and run your own image](https://docs.docker.com/get-started/part2/).

 The issue is about writing `dockerfile`
 ```dockerfile